 Each qualification and introductory course comprise of competency standards set by industry.
 Units of Competencies (UoC's) have points attached to each unit, which if completed successfully, points will go towards the TCE.
-For example, a Certificate II in Baking contains 13 UoC's that add up to a total of 60 credit points.
 If a student completes all Units successfully, then the Qualification will be awarded.
 For any qualification that is not fully completed during senior years, a Statement of Attainment will be issued.